rosaDennig/msd21_dennig_rosa/exercise3.md

 I added .idea to gitignore

-I created a java class called Calculator
+I created a java class called at.fhj.msd.Calculator

 with the following methodes: